You’re at the crossroads of a divorce and the same worries keep flooding your mind:

-When it comes to money and divorce, there's one topic that's more stressful, more emotional and more difficult to resolve than any other.
+When it comes to money and divorce, there's one topic that's more stressful, more emotional and more difficult for parties to resolve than any other.

-First, it’s important to understand that alimony is strictly based on need and is gender neutral.
+It’s important to understand that alimony (California based or anywhere else for that matter) is strictly based on need and is gender neutral.
 Meaning that both women and men can be eligible to receive it.

 Spousal support is not meant to unjustly enrich one party or penalize the other.
-The idea is to strike a balance and allow you and your ex to live somewhat equally for a period of time just as you did while you were married.
+The idea is to strike a balance and allow you and your ex to live somewhat equally for a period of time just as you did during your marriage.

 To give them time to get back on their feet and become self-sufficient after the divorce.